Do you have a disorganised manager?

 Given the potential challenges working with a disorganised manager may present, it is important to consider how you can facilitate your relationship to make the most of your position and the work environment.

 If your manager’s workstyle is already chaotic and they often forget important information and details, it will be beneficial to put everything in writing.
-Reflecting on information presented in writing, rather than being conveyed verbally can assist some employees with organising and processing their thoughts.
+Some people can organise and process their thoughts more effectively when they reflect on information presented in writing rather than when it is conveyed verbally.
 Use bullet points and subheadings to organise the information and summarise any decisions taken and agreed actions.

-Overall, it will remain important to have empathy for your disorganised manager and the pressures they may be facing in their role.
-It will, however, also be essential to establish clear work boundaries, so that their approach does not negatively impact on your health or well-being.
+It will remain important to have empathy for your disorganised manager and the pressures they may be facing in their role.
+It will also be essential to establish clear work boundaries so that their approach does not negatively impact your health or well-being.

 Leave a Reply